Posts from the NHA blog:All Blog Postings

 Mary Jo Cross of Legacy Properties, Sotheby International Realty in Portland agrees.
 “Try to look beyond the furnishings, peeling paint and other imperfections when looking at houses because there are many wonderful opportunities that are missed because of cosmetic flaws”, she says.

 “If the home is in a great location, try to have some vision as to what it could look like with some tweaking.
 Many buyers make the mistake of buying a fixed up home in a marginal location and that will greatly affect the resale in the future.
 You can change the house but not the location!!”

 Don’t be Afraid of a Dated House

-April Tracy of the Cohen-Tracy Team at the Maine Real Estate Network in South Portland says “so many first time buyers walk into a dated home, are scared of the project and walk right out.
+April Cohen of the Maine Real Estate Network at the Maine Real Estate Network in South Portland says “so many first time buyers walk into a dated home, are scared of the project and walk right out.
 A dated home doesn’t mean the house is not livable or in bad shape, it just needs to be brought into the 21st Century.
 Tracy shares a few tips to deal with some common dated features and gain A TON of sweat equity: